-- 1. Go to the deployed stack and select the Resources tab. - Expand Deploy → ResearchAndEngineeringStudio → Installer → Tasks → CreateTaskDef → CreateContainer → LogGroup, and select the log group to open CloudWatch logs. - 3.
+- 1. Go to the deployed stack and choose the Resources tab. - 2.
+Expand Deploy → ResearchAndEngineeringStudio → Installer → Tasks → CreateTaskDef → CreateContainer → LogGroup, and select the log group to open CloudWatch logs. - 3.
 Grab the latest log from this log group.

 Demo environment